luk4sf/luk4sf/README.md

 ## 🎯 CTF Participation / Writeups

-I actively participate in Capture the Flag (CTF) events to sharpen my cybersecurity skills.
+I actively participate in Capture the Flag (CTF) events.
 Here are some of the events I've participated in:

-- **[CTF Event Name](Event Link):** Mention the CTF organizer or platform and highlight your achievements.
-- **[CTF Event Name](Event Link):** Describe the challenges or unique experiences from this event.
-- **[CTF Event Name](Event Link):** Include a short anecdote or notable moment from the event.
+- **[BLE CTF](https://github.com/hackgnar/ble_ctf):** This CTF is made by hackgnar and is supposed to teach the core concepts of Bluetooth Low Energy client and server interactions.
+For more information visit it's GitHub page or  [read my writeup](https://github.com/YourUsername/YourWriteupRepo).

 ---